jgilmore/Audiobook-To-AI-Training-data/README.md

 ffmpeg_path='ffmpeg'
 # Change this to True if you always want the script to generate a cue file
 generate_cue_file='False'
-# Set this to the cue file path you want to use.
-Useful for continuous edits and script runs where the
-# cue file is saved somewhere other than the current audiobook directory (the default search path).
-# The cue_path script argument takes precedence over this path if used
-cue_path=''
 ```

 ---